 Any synchronization technique is required to be regularly calibrated with appropriated calibration methods.
 Calibration results need to be propagated to the R-Mode system in order to be applicate.

-Requirements on timing performance with respect to RMRT when the time device is nominally synchronized:

-MTIE < 10 ns at all times

-MTIE < 1 ns at 5 s time intervals

-Time hold over

-The time synchronization between timing device and RMRT might be disrupted.
-In this case the R-Mode transmitter must continuously provide useable ranging signals for at least two hours.
-For this, a sufficiently stable local oscillator is needed, thus the free-running clock shall have the following general statistics:

-Short term ( 60 s) TDEV shall be < 0.1 ns

-Medium term ( 2 h) TDEV shall be < 1 ns

-When losing synchronization and the timing device switches to a hold-over state, the device shall have the following characteristics with respect to the R-Mode reference time:

-Short term ( 60 s) MTIE shall be < 1 ns

-Medium term ( 2 h) MTIE shall be < 10 ns
+hold-over capabilities of local clocks

+The connection between the source of RMST and the local clock of an R-Mode system components, e.g. transmitter site, can be disrupted.
+To keep the deviation of the local time to the RMST within defined limits the local clocks have to have hold-over capabilities.
+The allowed deviations depend on the requirements on the R-Mode system in that regions and is dependent on the supported maritime applications.

+The following technologies can be used to keep an accurate time:

+Crystal oscillators

+Rubidium atomic clock

+Caesium atomic clock

+Hydrogen maser clock

 Processing of time information in the station

-A well synchronized network of R-Mode transmitters is the precondition of the R-Mode system.
-At any point in time, each transmitted ranging signal has to have a well-known time delay with respect to a time reference here referred to as R-Mode reference time (RMRT), which will locally be provided by a timing device (S).
+A well synchronised network of R-Mode transmitters is the precondition of the R-Mode system.
+At any point in time, each transmitted ranging signal has to have a well-known time delay with respect to a time reference here referred to as RMST, which will locally be provided by a timing device (S).
 Therefore, each R-Mode VDES base station has to use

 Pulse Per Second (1PPS) and